pidgea/AO3-EpubReader/README.md

 2023 TECH PROJECT

-To run the application, open the project folder and run main.py!
+To run the application, open the project folder in VSCode etc and run main.py!